Trade directory · Lenexa metro · Kansas

 Peak Season

-Spring through early fall (March-September) driven by new construction and home improvement projects
+Spring through early fall (March-September) due to home renovations, new construction, and HVAC system installations

 Market estimate